jbaines-r7/jbaines-r7/README.md

 Vulnerability researcher that sometimes gets lucky.
 Two-time DEFCON speaker.
 Occasional blogger.
-Currently using this account for:
+Using this account for:

 * PoC & Exploit development
 * Metasploit contributions